piotrtobolski/ha-addons/ebusd/DOCS.md

 ## Network eBUS adapter support

-This release now fully supports wireless/network [eBUS adapters](https://adapter.ebusd.eu/index.en.html).
-The configuration options has changed from custom_device to network_device.
+This release fully supports wireless/network [eBUS adapters](https://adapter.ebusd.eu/index.en.html).
+The configuration options has changed from `custom_device` to `network_device`.

 For example ```network_device: enh:Y.Y.Y.Y:9999```
 Where ```Y.Y.Y.Y``` is the address of the eBUS asapter.